Understanding the differences between investment ISAs and cash ISAs is crucial when deciding where to place your hard-earned money.

 There are some ISAs which operate in between investment and cash ISAs.
 Wise Alpha’s Innovative Finance ISA, for example, offers more potential for growth than a cash ISA with fixed returns of up to 8%.
 The product invests in corporate bonds and is therefore billed as being more stable than a traditional investment ISA.
 A major downside of innovative finance ISAs is they aren’t covered by the Financial Services Compensation Scheme.

 Choosing between investment and cash ISAs doesn’t have to be an either-or decision.
-You can spread your £20,000 annual allowance across both ISAs, enabling you to have different “pots” for short- and long-term goals.
+You can spread your £20,000 annual ISA allowance across both cash and stocks and shares ISAs, enabling you to have different “pots” for short- and long-term goals.

 Emily Perryman is a freelance financial journalist with over a decade of experience writing for national, consumer and trade publications.
 She specialises in investments, pensions, property, fintech and tax.
 Emily was previously the personal finance editor at Shares magazine.